Honpg/EXE201/google-meet-chrome-extension/transcriptonic_LICENSE.md

-MIT License
+MIT License - Transcriptonic

-Copyright (c) 2025 Hon Pg
+Copyright (c) 2024 Vivek G

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal